Poirazi-Lab/DendroTweaksApp/app/docs/source/tutorials/tutorial_distributions.rst

 In this tutorial, we will learn how to distribute parameters across the cell.

-In the quickstart :doc:`tutorial</tutorials/tutorial_quickstart>`, we learned how to create a cell model and assign parameters to it.
+In the quick start :doc:`tutorial</tutorials/tutorial_quickstart>`, we learned how to create a cell model and assign parameters to it.
 However, for many parameters, we need to set different values across various parts of the cell.
 Ion channels, for instance, are often distributed non-uniformly